SlatherOrg/slather/README.md

 end
 ```

-Then, tell slather where to find the source files for your Pod
+Then, tell slather where to find the source files for your Pod.

 ```
 # .slather.yml